Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: -decorated 2-ribbons:

-where $e$ denotes the edge at the bottom of the left-hand side of fig. \ref{fig:pachner}, coloured in red.
-By \eqref{semiclassical}. \end{proof} The strict associativity of $\ostar$ follows from the strict Jacobi identity of the 2-group Fock-Rosly Poisson bracket described in \S \ref{2fockrosly} and \cite{Chen1:2025?}, hence $\C_q(\mathbb{G}^\Gamma)$ is indeed invariant under the flip move.
+which witnesses the associativity of $\ostar$, where $e$ denotes the edge at the bottom of the left-hand side of fig. \ref{fig:pachner}, coloured in red.

-\begin{rmk} The fact that the flip move is related to a certain notion of associativity was noticed also in the construction of 2d TQFTs from $A_\infty$-algebras in \cite{Beck2024-fs}.
-More generally in Dijkgraaf-Witten theories, such "middle-dimensional" Pachner moves are well-known to be equivalent to the $n$-cocycle/"$n$-associahedron" \cite{Stasheff:1963} condition of the underlying finite group cochain \cite{Cui_2017,dijkgraaf1990}.
-This is a manifestation of a certain theorem of Gauss. \end{rmk}
+By construction (cf. \textbf{Theorem \ref{quantumhopfcocat}} and \eqref{quantumautomorphism}), $\ostar$ is not only associative by also \textit{strictly} so (namely the above associator natural transformation is not only invertible but also only have components at the identity).
+The statement follows. \end{proof} The fact that the flip move is related to a certain notion of associativity was noticed also in the construction of 2d TQFTs from $A_\infty$-algebras in \cite{Beck2024-fs}.
+This is a manifestation of a certain theorem of Gauss.